10 Morning Habits for Better Gut Health

 How long does it take to support gut health with morning habits?

 It is better not to expect a guaranteed timeline.
 Some people feel better quickly when they hydrate, eat more fiber, and slow down at meals, while others need more time or professional guidance.
-If symptoms are ongoing, severe, or worsening, speak with a healthcare professional.

 Can I take probiotics and digestive enzymes at the same time?

 Some people use both, but it depends on the product and your health situation.
-Check the labels and ask a healthcare professional if you take medication, have digestive symptoms, are pregnant or breastfeeding, or manage a medical condition.
+Check labels and ask a healthcare professional if you take medication, have digestive symptoms, are pregnant or breastfeeding, or manage a medical condition.

 What if I do not have time for a long morning routine?